Appeon/PowerBuilder-UI-Example/README.md

 # PowerBuilder-UI-Example

-This demo is a PowerBuilder application, developed with Appeon PowerBuilder 2021 (https://www.appeon.com/products/powerbuilder).
+This demo is a PowerBuilder application, developed with Appeon [PowerBuilder 2021](https://www.appeon.com/products/powerbuilder).
 It demonstrates techniques to modernize the look of an application.
 It shows two major functionalities:

 1. Integrating the RibbonBar control into a MDI application.
    -  Load a RibbonBar XML file.